han-yaeger/yaeger-tutorial/README.md

 ### Add a Quit Game button to the Game Over Scene

 :computer: Add a second button to the *Game Over* scene.
 Clicking this button should quit Yaeger.
+The Class `YaegerGame` provides a method to quit the game, so use the [JavaDoc](https://han-yaeger.github.io/yaeger/hanyaeger.api/com/github/hanyaeger/api/engine/YaegerGame.html) to figure out which one it is.

+## Add `Sharky`